aurelienlegrand/docker_nginx/README.md

 After setup, use `docker -H tcp://127.0.0.1:2375 ps` or ` curl -X GET http://127.0.0.1:2375/images/json` to test the API.

+## Tests

+Install python and pip if you have not already done it.
+Install pytest: `pip install pytest` and run `pytest tests/test.py`

 ## Done

     * First version of a working nginx instance